Choquequirao to Machupicchu 8D 7N Challenge

 Day 03

-Choquequirao - Pinchinuyoc - Bosque Nuboso
+Choquequirao - Pinchinuyoc - Cloud Forest

-After breakfast we have good time to enjoy the majestic archaeological place.
-We can appreciate houses, terraces and other parts of this late Inca-town.
-Besides we see the ruin in progress of excavation and finally areas unexplored- that can tell us about this last refuge of the oppressed Inca empire.
-After the lunch we walk through Choquekirao, with all equipment going to our next camp.
-We follow the old water canal for a while before we start the 3 hours walk to the Pinchinuyoc ruins found in 1998.
-First we walk through cloud forest, but then all becomes steep open prairie with open views of the Mountains and valleys.
-Pinchinoyoc – these ruins are something very special.
-All of a sudden they appear in the cloud forest, almost invisible because of the thick layer of mosses and other vegetation that covers it.
-Here we spend the night basically on the old Inca Terraces.
+We follow the old water channel for a while before starting the 3 hour hike to the ruins of Pinchinuyoc found in 1998.
+First we hike through cloud forest, but then it all turns into steep, open meadow with open views of the mountains and valleys.
+Pinchinoyoc these ruins are something very special.
+Suddenly, they appear in the cloud forest, almost invisible due to the thick layer of mosses and other vegetation that covers it.
+Here we spend the night basically on the ancient Inca terraces.

 Day 04

-This morning we walk down through an interesting vegetation know as Dry Andean Highland Forest.
-Trees and plants here look different to what we have seen before.
-We arrive to the river Victoria after a few hours and use the brake here to get a refreshing bath in the cold and clear river water.
-We cross walking through the river, since there are no bridges.
-After our brake we start the long and steep climb to our camp in Maizal, high over the river close to the sacred Apus of the Incas.
-On the way up we catch our breath in the shade of small trees and other vegetations on the way up.
-In Maizal we have our lunch and enjoy, that we can relax this afternoon- with only optional physical activity.
-Maizal is properly the camp in the most beautiful location of them all.
-From here we see 3 valleys and a great snow peak right across from us.
-A good place to lean back and think.
+After our brake, we begin the long and steep climb to our camp in Maizal, on the river near the sacred Apus of the Incas.
+On the way we catch our breath in the shade of small trees and other vegetation along the way.
+In Maizal we have lunch and enjoy, that we can relax this afternoon, with only optional physical activity.
+Maizal is properly the camp in the most beautiful place of all.
+From here we see 3 valleys and a large snow peak right in front of us.
+A good place to lie down and think.

 Day 05